 2. Write the blockquote sentence first

-It will appear in LLM citations more than any other text on your site.
+It’s the sentence you most want repeated when an LLM describes you.
 Test it: copy it into a new chat, paste with “explain what this product is in your own words”, check that the LLM’s paraphrase matches what you want.

 3. Group the canonical pages into 3-5 sections